-The easiest and best way to monitor the database for errors and alerts is using the Oracle Grid Control Home page in Oracle Enterprise Manager.
-The Grid Control home page shows the availability of all discovered targets.
+The easiest and best way to monitor the database for errors and alerts is using Oracle Enterprise Manager Cloud Control.

 You can also view, diagnose, and repair corruption in the database using the Data Recovery Advisor.
 This feature automatically diagnoses persistent (on-disk) data failures, presents appropriate repair options, and runs repair operations at your request.